josh-r-dick/flappybird/README.md

 - Separated updated and drawing so they could be done in separate threads.

 The big difference came from removing items from the screen, it seems that screen.blit() is very inefficient.
+Apparently the GPU is not leveraged by default and libraries to use it properly need to be used.

 ## December 7, 2016